 11. Forrent.com — Forrent is also owned by Costar and they claim to serve a total renter pool of 50 million.
 This company provides a huge listing of apartments for rent and is focused on renters.
 Any listing that you create on apartments.com will be shown on this site.
 Renters can search via any feature except neighborhood and zip code.

 12. Rentseeker.ca — is a Canadian company offering a collection of marketing services for landlords and property managers.
 The company states that RentSeeker.ca is Canada’s #1 online apartment finder & real estate marketing company.
 The site features thousands of apartment listings across Canada and is FREE for renters.
 Services include video upload, walk score for your apartment locations, and listings are published to their site and Trovit.ca which is very visible on Google.ca and other rental portals and Realtor websites.

 If you use one or more of these major rental portals, you could be reaching a lot of potential renters and perhaps the exact quality of renter you’re wanting.
-However, remember that quality of leads is the most important issue when listing an apartment.
+However, remember that quality of leads is the most important issue when listing an apartment for rent.